...

 And another version…

-A little bit of Daddy-Pedia time for you now – Pho originated in the early 20th century in northern Vietnam, apparently to the South East of Hanoi in a rather large textile market.
+A little bit of Islifeareci-Pedia time for you now – Pho Bo originated in the early 20th century in northern Vietnam, apparently to the South East of Hanoi in a rather large textile market.
 The traditional home of pho is reputed to be the villages of Vân Cù and Dao Cù, and according to villagers there they used to eat Pho there long before the French colonial period when it was popularized.
 The French linkage will become evident in a second.

 Pho was originally sold at dawn and dusk by roaming street vendors, who shouldered mobile kitchens on poles.
 At either end of the pole were wooden boxes, one contained a cauldron over a wood fire, and the other stored the noodles, spices, and cookware.
 Some others link Pho to the French dish of ‘Pot-au-Feu’ – literally translated as ‘pot on fire’.
-There is also reference to the grilling of the vegetables prior to placing in the stock being a French influence, back to the Feu and then Pho.
-But if you trust the villagers of Vân Cù the French can piss off with any claimage to this dish origin.
-I’m with the Vietnamese on this one.
-But to be honest who cares!

 • 2.25 kg of beef marrow or knucklebones;

-• 900g chuck beef or flank cut in to pieces;
+• 900g chuck beef or flank cut into pieces;

 • 2 7.5cm of ginger, cut lengthways, lightly bruised with the flat of a knife and charred on the gas hob (blackened);